gauchm/ealstm_regional_modeling/README.md

 ## Run locally

-For training or evaluating any of the models a CUDA capable NVIDIA GPU is recommended but not strictly necessary.
+For training or evaluating any of the LSTM models a CUDA capable NVIDIA GPU is recommended but not strictly necessary.
 Since we only train/use LSTM-based models a strong, multi-core CPU will work as well.

 Before starting to do anything, make sure you have activated the conda environment.